rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 export default App;
 {{< /highlight >}}

 The component only renders a `title` as a headline.
-Before implementing any further React components, let's install a library which will take care for us to perform GraphQL requests, executing queries and mutations, by only using a HTTP POST method.
-You will use {{% a_blank "axios" "https://github.com/axios/axios" %}} for it.
+Before implementing any more React components, let's install a library to handle GraphQL requests, executing queries and mutations, using a HTTP POST method.
+For this, you will use {{% a_blank "axios" "https://github.com/axios/axios" %}}.
 On the command line, type the following command to install axios in the project folder:

 {{< highlight javascript >}}
 npm install axios --save
 {{< /highlight >}}

-Afterward, you can import axios next to your App component.
-Furthermore, you can configure axios before using an instance of it.
+Afterward, you can import axios next to your App component and configure it.
 It's perfect for the following application, because somehow you want to configure it only once with your personal access token and GitHub's GraphQL API.

 First, define a base URL for axios when creating a configured instance from it.
-As mentioned before, afterward you don't need to define GitHub's URL endpoint every time you make request.
-After all, it is common sense in GraphQL that all queries and mutations point to the same URL endpoint.
-You get the flexibility from your query and mutation structures by using objects and fields instead.
+As mentioned before, you don't need to define GitHub's URL endpoint every time you make request because all queries and mutations point to the same URL endpoint in GraphQL.
+You get the flexibility from your query and mutation structures using objects and fields instead.

 {{< highlight javascript "hl_lines=2 4 5 6" >}}
 import React, { Component } from 'react';